frekele/helicopterizer/README.md

 # Helicopterizer

-#### Open Source Solution in Backup and Restore for Docker Container in the Cloud Providers!
+#### Solution Open Source, in Backup and Restore for Docker Container in the Cloud Providers!

 [![Helicopterizer Image][HelicopterizerImage]][website]